zyteo/ossu-cs/mod3/readme.md

 ## How to Code: Simple Data

 ### edX course expired.
-Might put this aside first.
+Will put this aside first.
+Didn't really have good experience using edX.
+Might move forward with other courses.

 |     0: Introduction | Completion         |
 | ------------------: | ------------------ |